pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 Preprocessing Buildings
 ...............................................................................
-The table ``buildings_ways`` cintains the buildings in edge form.
-They have to be converted into polygins.
+The table ``buildings_ways`` contains the buildings in edge form.
+They have to be converted into polygons.
 Also, polygons with less than 3 points/vertices are not considered valid polygons in PostgreSQL.
 Hence, the buildings having less than 3 vertices need to be cleaned up.
 Follow the steps given below to complete this task.